m0h1m3d/Tic-Tac-Toe/README.md

 # Tic Tac Toe
--this is a tic tac toe game project from the odin project
+-this is a tic tac toe game project from the odin project course

 ## game menu
 ![](/readme-assets/menu.png)